-Helping to bring the world into the classroom, Rotman boasts one of the most international student bodies (48 per cent of the full-time class) and faculties (71 per cent) of any leading business school.
+Helping to bring the world into the classroom, Rotman boasts one of the most international student bodies (52 per cent of the Full-Time class) and faculties (71 per cent) of any leading business school.
 You will have a range of opportunities, from a one-week study tour to a full semester abroad, to gain international experience while you earn your MBA.

 International Study Tours Designed to help MBA students understand the opportunities and risks associated with doing business on a global scale.

 Doing Business Internationally MBA students gain a global perspective on business by studying abroad at one of Rotman’s international partner schools for one to two weeks.

 International Consulting Projects Under the supervision of a Rotman faculty member, MBA students work on and deliver an in-depth study of a specific country or region, while gaining real-time experience.

 Consider the opportunity to further internationalize your MBA by taking advantage of some of the activities listed below:

 International Exchange Program